yangoliver/yangoliver.github.io/_posts/2015/2015-07-29-net-write-latency.md

 	For this reason it is quite possible that the packet is sent by write system call first at us speed.
 	But after that, write system call continue to receive the packets, and run into longer loop for packets RX handling.

+	Just few times of 2ms latency is not a problem.
+What if he saw average write system call latency is 2ms?

+	It is hard to say.
+His testing is a system wide testing, which will not only stress network stack, bust also stress file system and storage IO stack.
+That means, if write system call got pinned by the interrupts not related to network workload, he can also see this issue.
+In this case, it is not network problem.

 * How does the code path look like?